April 17, 2026

 There's a gap between recognizing correct information and applying it under pressure.
 Quizzes should test for the second.

-Avoid recall-only questions: "What are the three pricing tiers?"
-Instead, write scenario-based questions that mirror real sales conversations:
+Avoid recall-only questions like "What are the three pricing tiers?"
+Write scenario-based questions that mirror real sales conversations:

 - "A prospect says they're also evaluating a direct competitor and asks how you handle reporting and analytics.
 What's the strongest response?"